aaronparker/evergreen/docs/help/en-US/Find-EvergreenApp.md

 ```

 Description:
-Returns a table with the all of the currently supported applications.
+Returns a table with the all of the applications currently supported by Evergreen.

 ### EXAMPLE 2